YOUR STORY BEGINS WITH A MILESTONE

 - Sleeping Bag and Personal Equipment

-- Baggage problems (lost or delayed flight)
+- Problems with luggage (lost or delayed flight)

-- Expenses incurred by rescue and evacuation
+- Expenses incurred for rescue and evacuation

 - Anything not described in this program